Your Memphis freight billing lives between QuickBooks and a spreadsheet of detention charges

 How to choose a developer in Memphis

 Hire a partner who has built freight or usage-based billing, not just configured QuickBooks.
 Ask how they would model a per-shipper rate table and bill detention from a dock event, and how they post cleanly to your existing GL.
-Pair the accounting work with your ERP (Enterprise Resource Planning) software development, inventory management software, and business intelligence dashboards roadmap so billing, operations, and reporting share one revenue truth.
+Pair the accounting work with your ERP (Enterprise Resource Planning) software development, inventory management software, and business intelligence (BI) dashboards roadmap so billing, operations, and reporting share one revenue truth.

 - Per-shipper rate tables and accessorial rules, so every charge a load earned is billed automatically